thanthese/radial-graphs/README.md

 # Further work

 It'd be neat to see this animated or interactive in some way. ...
 But so far I haven't figured out an interesting way for that to work.
+I think there's the greatest opportunity in visualizing progressions.
 If you have ideas, let me know.